This travel guide was prepared by: international trading company

 The "Friedenstein Castle" under renovation

-The theatre was installed into the ballroom of the castle in the year 1683.
+The theater was installed into the ballroom of the castle in the year 1683.

-To visit the theatre an extra fee is charged.
+To visit the theater an extra fee is charged.

 Gotha, the "Ekhof Theatre" - many thanks for the picture to the town of Gotha